 30 January 2017

-The Bill would change how audits work for small and medium co-operative societies.
-It would remove the obligation for small co-ops to appoint lay auditors, raise the size threshold for disapplying a full audit to the same level as public limited companies, and shift the auditor’s reporting trigger to be based on share capital (or require a special resolution at a general meeting).
+If passed, this bill would change how audits work for small and medium co-operatives.
+It would remove the obligation for small co-operatives to appoint lay auditors, raise the size threshold at which a full external audit is required to the level used for public limited companies, and change when auditors must report: the trigger would be a share capital threshold (instead of turnover) or by a special resolution at a general meeting.

 Generated 21 February 2026